sagemath/trac_to_gh/Issue 1948.md

 # Issue 1948: K.factor_integer needs a name change, since now it does much more

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1948

 Original creator: was